FIWARE/tutorials.Historic-Context-Flume/README.md

 ```

 Looking within the `sth_openiot` you will see that a series of tables have been created.
 The names of each table consist
-of the `sth_` prefix followed by the `fiware-servicepath` header followed by the entity id.
+of the `sth_` prefix followed by the `fiware-servicepath` header followed by the entity ID.
 Two table are created for
 each entity - the `.aggr` table holds some aggregated data which will be accessed in a later tutorial.
 The raw data
 can be seen in the tables without the `.aggr` suffix.